nickywongdong/wombat/documentation/USER_GUIDE.md

 Pressing on the screen without moving will open the main menu.

 Selecting __Go To__ will allow for address entry, previous destination entry, and the like.
+When entering a destination, tapping on the auto-completed suggestion will bring that selection up as a possible destination; tapping the checkbox to the right of the entry field will allow for further addresses to be entered.

 Selecting __View Map__ will return you to the map interface.